 Proposals are now being accepted for presentations and posters for the 2022 Keystone Coldwater Conference & PA Chapter of American Fisheries Society Joint Conference.
-The conference will be held on February 28-29, 2020 at the Ramada Inn Conference Center in State College, Pennsylvania.
-The conference theme is “Coldwater Resource Conservation and Education: Resilience in a Changing Environment.”
+The conference will be held on February 25-26, 2022 at the Ramada Inn Conference Center in State College, Pennsylvania.
+The conference theme is “Learning from the Past, Adapting for the Future.”
 A primary objective of the conference is to promote collaboration and an exchange of ideas among diverse groups with shared interests in watershed conservation, fisheries, and coldwater resources.
 Please Note: Your presentation does NOT have to focus strictly on a coldwater conservation topic to be included.
 We have broadened the scope of the conference this year to include any fisheries or watershed related topics due to our partnership with PA AFS.